-There were no new standards or interpretations which became effective from 1 January 2022.

-There are no amendments to accounting standards, or IFRIC interpretations that are effective for the year ended 31 December 2022 that have a material impact on the Company's financial statements.
+There were no new standards or interpretations which became effective from 1 January 2023 which had a material impact upon the Company.
+In addition, there were no amendments to IFRIC interpretations that have a material impact on the Company's financial statements.